 Janet Wise is originally from East Tennessee living and working in Los Angeles since 1997.
 From an early age she began using drawing as an effective way to communicate her thoughts and relate to the world.
 After actively pursuing formal art training throughout her later teens, she went on to study studio art and communication design at the University of Tennessee.
 Classes in figure drawing and abstract expressionism set the trajectory for a style built on around beauty of line and color; art for art's sake.
 Since then, she has developed a style that blends aestheticism and abstract expressionism to create large scale canvases with expressive strokes, decadent color combinations patterns and symbols giving each piece a dynamic feel.
 Known for her use of pure pigment powders blended into paints, texture and unique compositions – she combines an array of mediums including raw pigments blended with oil or acrylic or watercolor mediums.

-What brought me to the richness of paints and colors was something that always flowed along side my life... through my young adult years, when I was raising children and continued even when I returned to school in my mid-thirties to pursue a very different career.
+"What brought me to the richness of paints and colors was something that always flowed alongside my life... through my young adult years when I was raising children and continued even when I returned to school in my mid-thirties to pursue a very different career.
 It was simply always beside me like a brightly colored thread.
 Often this thread would weave its way through my subconscious with visions of color combinations that would emerge strongest during times of great joy and deepest sorrows.
-If I paid attention they rewarded me as they came to life on a canvas.
-This became especially important in the year of 2017 when coping with national stressors became more important than ever before.
-I painted approximately 50 canvases in the first half of the year with no signs of slowing down.
-Painting commissioned pieces on canvas and board have brought extreme joy back into my world.
+If I paid attention they rewarded me as they came to life on canvas.
+This was especially important in the year of 2017 when coping with stress was more important than ever before.
+I painted approximately 50 canvases in the first half of the year and another 30 or so in the first half of 2018 with no signs of slowing down.
+Painting with energy on canvases, papers and boards have brought extreme joy back into my world."

 All my work and images are copyright protected.